Gauge Precision Instruments

 Gauge Precision Instruments (originally Gauge, Inc.) is a U.S.-based designer and importer of audio electronics and accessories for professional and consumer markets.
 The company was founded by Chandler R. Bridges, Jr. and Robert C. Chiarelli in Beverly Hills, CA in 2008.
 Gauge Precision Instruments' most prevalent product categories are microphones and audio accessories.
 In January 2012, the company expanded and opened new offices in Tallahassee, Florida.
-In early 2017, Chiarelli sold his shares to Jeffry Piergeorge.
+In early 2017, Chiarelli sold his shares to Jeffrey Piergeorge.

 History

 In 2007 Chandler Bridges and Rob Chiarelli begin experimentation in loudspeaker and microphone design.
 In 2008 Gauge Precision Instruments introduces the ECM-87, their first cardioid condenser microphone.
 Gauge introduced the ECM-47 in 2009, their first multi-pattern Tube microphone.
 That year Gauge also introduced the USB-87, a Universal Serial Bus powered microphone designed specifically for use with the personal computer, and the ECM-84 and ECM-84SE, their first small diaphragm electret condenser microphone.
 In 2010, the company introduced the ECM-58, their first hand-held dynamic microphone.
 The ECM58 was discontinued in April, 2012 and the company introduced the ECM87 Stealth Microphone, an alternate version of the ECM87 Classic.
 In 2013, the company introduced the MP-1073, their first microphone preamplifier.